chentoast/marks.nvim/README.md

 marks.nvim defines the following highlight groups:

-`MarksSignHL` The highlight group for displayed mark signs.
+`MarkSignHL` The highlight group for displayed mark signs.

-`MarkNumSignHL` The highlight group for the number line in a signcolumn.
+`MarkSignNumHL` The highlight group for the number line in a signcolumn.

 `MarkVirtTextHL` The highlight group for bookmark virtual text annotations.